department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 1. We receive your claim. **(Claim status = Claim Received)**
 2. A Veterans Service Representative (VSR) looks at your claim to figure out if we need any more information to make a decision. **(Claim status = Under Review)**
-3. If we need more information, the VSR asks you for it or asks other government agencies for it on your behalf. **(Claim status = Gathering of Evidence)**
+3. If we need more information, the VSR asks you for it or asks other governmental agencies for it on your behalf. **(Claim status = Gathering of Evidence)**
 4. Once we get—or we've tried to get—all the information we need, the VSR makes sure each issue claimed is ready for a decision.
 **(Claim status = Review of Evidence)**
-5. The VSR electronically sends your claim and supporting information to a Rating Veterans Service Representative (RVSR) for a final decision. **(Claim status = Preparation for a Decision)**
+5. The VSR electronically sends your claim and supporting documents to a Rating Veterans Service Representative (RVSR) for a final decision. **(Claim status = Preparation for a Decision)**

 </div>